tw-bc-group/tw-wallet-backend/docs/adr/0005-refine-blacklist-mechanism.md

 blacklist is a module of healthy claim issuer, when create claim, the persons in the blacklist will get unhealthy claim.

-But in the backend server, when we remove/add a person in blacklist, it's claim do not change until we call `/v1/health-certifications/{ownerId}`
+In the backend server, when we remove/add a person in blacklists, claim do not change until we call `/v1/health-certifications/{ownerId}`

+## Decision

 should be refined as:

 1. just have created API
-2. client gets a new claim from healthy claim issuer after threshold

-## Decision

-Decision here...

 ## Consequences